tubearchivist/tubearchivist/README.md

   - `HOST_GID`: as above but GID.
   - `TA_HOST`: change it to the address of the machine you're running this on.
 This can be an IP address or a domain name.
   - `TA_PASSWORD`: pick a password to use when logging in.
-  - `TA_PASSWORD`: pick a password to use when logging in.
   - `ELASTIC_PASSWORD`: pick a password for the elastic service.
 You won't need to type this yourself.
   - `TZ`: your time zone.
 If you don't know yours, you can look it up [here](https://www.timezoneconverter.com/cgi-bin/findzone/findzone).
 - under `archivist-es`->`environment`: